theBrianCui/ArnoldJS/README.md

 ArnoldJS
 ==============

-Inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC), ArnoldJS is an Arnold Schwarzenegger based programming language that transpiles into JavaScript.
-Quotes by the famous Arnold Schwarzenegger act as replacements for common JavaScript keywords, operators, and more.
-You can always use raw JavaScript inside ArnoldJS!
+Inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC), ArnoldJS adds syntactic sugar to JavaScript that makes it less forgiving, more emotional, and even painful to write, allowing you to do less with more code!
+Quotes by Arnold Schwarzenegger act as intuitive replacements for common JavaScript keywords, operators, and more.
+You can continue to use raw JavaScript inside ArnoldJS, and the `arnoldjs` transpiler will convert ArnoldJS code into raw JavaScript.

 Installation: